CaglarKullu/next_web/README.md

 Feel free to open an issue on our GitHub repository if you encounter problems or have suggestions for future versions.
 Contributions are also welcomed via pull requests.

 License
 This package is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for more information.´´´